 Game of Patience

-Game of Patience creates improvised music combining elements of free jazz, electronic music and free improv.
-The group features Yong Yandsen (Malaysia) on saxophone, Brian O’Reilly (US/Singapore) on contrabass with electronics and Darren Moore (Australia/Singapore) on drum and percussion.
+Sharp sweeping shards of improvised music combining elements of free jazz, electronic music and free improv.
+Game of Patience features Yong Yandsen (Malaysia) on saxophone, Brian O’Reilly (USA/Singapore) on contrabass + electronics and Darren Moore (Australia/Singapore) on drums & percussion.